Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 It's possible to do a somewhat better shuffle, more decorrelated, and it's fast, but it's not so memory-efficient.
 I think you would need to store the whole list of indices.
 The procedure is:
 1. Iterate over sequential pairs in the sequence.
 For every pair, randomly decide whether to swap it.
 E.g. randomly swap index 0 with index 1, randomly swap 2 with 3, randomly swap 4 with 5, etc.
 2. Iterate over sequential pairs of two values.
 For every pair, randomly decide whether to swap *both* values.
 E.g. randomly swap indices 0,1 with 2,3.
-Randomly swap 4,5 with 6,7.
-Etc.
+Randomly swap 4,5 with 6,7, etc.
 3. Iterate over sequential pairs of 4 values, and randomly swap the 4 values at a time.
 For instance, randomly swap 0,1,2,3 with 4,5,6,7.
 4. Continue multiplying each length by two, until you've randomly swapped the first half of the entire sequence with the second half.